k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

-To run either of these actions, you should first execute the *install* script, as a one-time action per extension:
+To run any of these actions, you should first execute the *install* script, as a one-time action per extension:

 1. In the Project Tree, go to the *NPM SCRIPTS* section, which appears underneath the *PROJECT* section.